-Many people are eager to begin landscaping in Massachusetts as early as April/May.
-The spring is a great time for blossoming flowers.
-Landscapers in Massachusetts will try and get their flowers planted with the spring rains, so that they grow naturally in season.
-This shortened time frame leads to quick choices, rushed decisions, and mistakes that can ruin your landscape.
+Many people are eager to begin their Massachusetts landscaping as early as April and May.
+Spring is a great time for blossoming flowers, so why not, right?
+Many landscapers in Massachusetts try to get flowers planted with the spring rains, so that they grow naturally in season.
+However, this shortened time frame leads to quick choices, rushed decisions, and mistakes that can ruin your landscape.